joeljohn135/joeljohn135/README.md

 ### I'm a Computer Science Engineering Student

 -  2023 Goals 🥅:
-   - Learn more about NLP
+   - Learn more about Data Engineering
    - Contribute more to open source projects...